Data Processing Agreement

 |---|---|---|

 | Anthropic, PBC | AI compliance agent + copilot inference (Claude); document extraction.
-PII stripped before transmission. | USA (EU-US DPF); EU enterprise tier verification pending |
+PII stripped before transmission. | USA (EU-US DPF).
+EU enterprise tier not currently configured; if enabled, this row + the canonical sub-processor registry (docs/legal/sub-processors.md) will be updated per the Art.
+28(2) change-discipline commitment. |

-| Railway, Inc. | Application hosting and managed PostgreSQL | EU-West (Amsterdam, Netherlands) |
+| Railway, Inc. | Application hosting and managed PostgreSQL | EU-West (Netherlands (EU-West region)) |

 | OpenAI | Text embeddings (OPTIONAL fallback).
 No LLM inference. | USA (EU-US DPF) |

-| Sentry | Error monitoring (CONDITIONAL — only when SENTRY_DSN configured) | Region depends on DSN (verification pending) |
+| Sentry | Error monitoring (CONDITIONAL — only when SENTRY_DSN configured) | NOT CURRENTLY ENGAGED.
+If enabled via SENTRY_DSN, the region will be declared on this page before activation. |

 | OpenSanctions | Sanctions / PEP screening corpus | EU (Berlin).
 Mocked in sandbox. |